SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

    - Assistant.Call(method :: \<string\>, p1, p2, ...)

      Invokes the *method* on the instance of the Race Assistant instance with some arguments.
 A variable number of arguments are supported.
 The value returned by *method* will be returnd by *Assistant.Call*.
+If the method invocation throws an error, *nil* is returned.

    - Assistant.Property(property :: \<string\>, p1, p2, ...)

      Accesses the *property* of the instance of the Race Assistant instance, optionally with a variable number of arguments.
 The value of the *property* will be returnd by *Assistant.Property*.
+If the property access throws an error, *nil* is returned.

    - Assistant.Speak(phrase :: \<string\> [, force :: \<booelan\>])